We’re currently looking into a school for our son in Santiago, Chile.

 Fees – most schools do not publish their school fees, and as they are updated routinely, it’s best to check directly with the school in question.
 All schools I know of charge an application fee (to cover the exam etc) which can cost anything from about the equivalent of $20 to $200 USD.
 On top of this comes an initial incorporation fee per child (also applicable for siblings) which can cost anything from around $3000 to over $12,000 USD.
 Annual fees come on top of this.
 Application results come at different times and you may find your child is accepted to your second choice of school, but you’re still waiting to hear from your first choice.
 In this way you may feel forced to pay the incorporation fee to hold your space, while waiting to see if you got into your first choice.
 It’s worth checking to what extent your company will support these payments, if at all.
 In any case it pays to budget for all eventualities.

 Mixed co-ed vs single sex – some schools accommodate both genders up to a specific age group, then convert to single sex.
-Others, for example the Everest, are mixed schools but split classes according to gender.
-Some schools will organise mixed gender break periods, while others separate according to gender.
+Others, are mixed schools, but split classes according to gender, some organise mixed gender break periods, while others separate according to gender.
 Some offer activities and trips with other schools in order to mix the genders, others do not.
-It’s worth asking where your school in question stands on the issue.
+It’s worth asking where your school stands on the issue.

-Extra curricular facilities – Most school days finish around 12.30pm/ 1pm for the younger age groups, and then until 3.30pm for the older groups.
+Extra curricular facilities – Most school days finish around 12.30pm/ 1pm for the younger age groups, and then until 3.30pm for the older groups (the Chartwell is a notable exception).
 Some offer lunch in school, others don’t.
 Some schools will offer facilities such as school buses (for an extra fee) which can be very practical for parents living in another are of the city or with children at multiple schools.
 Others offer extra curricular play groups, music lessons and sports classes which can be a great way to keep your child entertained until a more suitable pick up time and to avoid picking up your children at different times all across the city.